Rental and Event Services

 Victor Borge Hall, a 168-seat auditorium, is perfect for business, press, and scholarly meetings as well as symposia, lectures, films, and concerts.
 The hall is equipped with digital projection capability, live streaming and recording facilities and both wireless internet access and hardwired internet access.

 A small gallery adjacent to the room is ideal for displays and check-in.
-At this time we do not advise using it for receptions.
 A green room is accessible from the stage for entrance and exit for performers and presenters.

 Scandinavia House can provide up to 18 rectangular tables at no price.
 The staff is happy to facilitate the rental of table linens; for the purposes of our frequent disinfecting processes at this time, however, we suggest using bare tabletops.

 The F. Donald Kenney Reception Area and Taplin Café, a 2,200 square foot space located on the main level of Scandinavia House overlooking Park Avenue, houses Smörgås Chef restaurant.
 It can currently accommodate up to 40 people for a standing reception with social distancing.
 When allowed by New York guidelines, it will be able to accommodate 35 to 40 people at a seated function.
 The cafe is generally open to the public; however, for a private function, arrangements for a buyout can be made.

 Our gallery, an expansive 1,800 square-foot space with high ceilings and a polished spruce floor, is comprised of three distinct spaces and a fourth smaller room that can be used for one-on-one breakout discussions.
 The floor is available for outside use when our exhibition schedule permits.